cnosdb/docs/docs/en/latest/reference/sql.md

 ### LEFT JOIN

-Define a left join with the keyword`LEFT JOIN`or`LEFT OUTER JOIN`.This join includes all the rows in the left table.
+Define a left join with the keyword `LEFT JOIN` or `LEFT OUTER JOIN` .
+This join includes all the rows in the left table.
 If there are no matching rows in the right table, the right side of the join is null.

-**Example**
+#### Example

 ```sql
 SELECT * FROM air LEFT JOIN sea ON air.temperature = sea.temperature;
 ```

     +---------------------+-------------+------------+-------------+----------+---------------------+-------------+-------------+
     | time                | station     | visibility | temperature | pressure | time                | station     | temperature |
     +---------------------+-------------+------------+-------------+----------+---------------------+-------------+-------------+